sixcious/url-incrementer/README.md

 This is the only extension I ever made, so it's important to me 100% that you are happy with it.
 I can't express in words how happy I am that you are using URLI.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

-What's New in Version 5.2 (6/28/2018)
+What's New in Version 5.2 (6/30/2018)
+- New "1 Click" Increment Button and Decrement Button mini extensions for your toolbar are now available on the Chrome Web Store -- no more popups needed, super convenient, and consume 0 background memory when inactive!
+They're a win-win!
 - Improved increment decrement prefixes selection to find the last = or / instead of the first = or / (the last one is usually the one we want to increment!)
-- Increased Error Skip max value to 100 times, but also added warning about using high values ("Too Many Requests")
+- Increased Error Skip max value from 10 to 100 times, but also added warning about using high values ("Too Many Requests")
 - Internal Shortcuts now have easier to press default modifiers Ctrl+Shift (like Chrome Shortcuts) instead of Alt+Ctrl (sorry for the awkward defaults!)
-- Internal Shortcuts are back to how they worked; modifier keys by themselves can no longer be used as shortcuts (Apologies, but hopefully no one was doing this anyway!)
+- Internal Shortcuts modifier keys by themselves can no longer be used as shortcuts due to unforeseen complexities that arise in modifier-only combinations (Apologies, but hopefully no one was doing this anyway!)
+- Download Preview can now find URLs in style properties like background-image
-- Bug Fix: When Download and Auto are both enabled and the Popup UI is still open, changed the download preview to only update when the tab has loaded completely to ensure the preview is accurate for the next URL
+- Bug Fix: When Download and Auto are both enabled and the Popup UI is still open, changed the download preview to only update when the tab has loaded completely to ensure no issues when the preview updates for the next URL
 - More permissions bug fixes: There was a bug with the permissions that happened in rare circumstances.
 If you encountered any issues with downloading only working "once" or with the Internal Shortcuts not working at all, please try disabling and re-enabling it again in the Options and the issue should be resolved so that it works properly (Apologies for the inconvenience, this time it was a bug with the Chrome/Chromium permissions, not URLI!)

 What's New in Version 5.1 (6/14/18)